zaksabeast/PokemonRNGGuides/How To Find DS Parameters in Generation 5 (EmuAbuse).md

 - [RunAsDate (Optional)](https://runasdate.en.softonic.com/)

 #### Things To Know
-Finding your DS Parameters is **MANDITORY**.
+Finding your DS Parameters is **MANDATORY**.
 There are no RNGs you can do without finding these parameters.
 As such, you should get comfortable with doing this procedure.
+(Though you only have to do it once per save/console/emulator)

 #### The RNG Process
 1. DS Parameters Search